 If you’d like to make the blanket wider, here are some more base chain numbers you can use to increase the number of diamonds:

 7 diamonds across (with 6 diamonds in between) = 112 base chain, appx.
 41 inches wide

 9 diamonds across (with 8 diamonds in between) = 144 base chain, appx.
 55-60 inches wide.

-After the last row of diamonds, I worked 2 rows of SC and then added tassels.
-I used the same simple tassels technique as in my crochet tribal chevron blanket.
+For this blanket I used the same simple tassels technique as in my crochet tribal chevron blanket.

 Supplies: A small notebook (the one I used is about 6 in. x 4in.), Scissors, Yarn

 Wrap a piece of yarn around the notebook horizontally 20 times.
 Then cut the yarn in half.

 Take two pieces of yarn and fold them in half.
 Insert the folded end into the chain space above the last row of single crochet.

 And that’s it!
 I put my tassels in every other chain space above the last row of SC, but you can space yours out however you desire.
 You can also make the tassels longer by using a bigger notebook, or trim them down if you want them to be shorter.